PredatorCZ/Spike/README.md

 **Unit Tests:** none\
 **Used in:** Reflector

-Compile time Jenkins One at time hash function.
+Compile time Jenkins One at time hash class.